From Growth to Resilience: Why India’s Engineering Culture Matters Again

 At the center of this entire discussion lies a deeper issue: human capital.

 India already possesses a strong engineering culture academically and socially.
-Institutions such as the IITs, NITs, and several notable state and private engineering colleges continue to produce technically capable graduates.
-Families across India continue to view engineering as an aspirational educational pathway.
+Institutions such as the IITs, NITs, and several notable state and private engineering colleges continue to produce capable graduates in large numbers.
+Middle-class families across India continue to view engineering as an aspirational educational pathway.

 The challenge, therefore, is not the absence of engineering talent production.